Multi-agency safeguarding arrangements

 In 2021 Alan Wood published a review of new LSCP and found that practitioners were reporting renwed confidence upon the new arrangements in improving safeguarding arrangements, but that it was still 'early days'.
 His report can be found here

-Local Safeguarding Children's Boards are no longer statutory and will be replaced by multi-agency safeguarding arrangements or MASA.
-The new arrangements must be in place and published by June 2019.
+Local Safeguarding Children's Boards are no longer statutory and were replaced by multi-agency safeguarding arrangements or MASA.

 These partners will provide the strategic leadership for safeguarding children.
 Under the Children’s Act 2004 as amended by the Children and Social Work Act 2017; these three safeguarding partners are: